What is Water-Repellent/Hydrophobic Soil

 How to Test for Water-Repellent/Hydrophobic Soil

-To test if you soil is hydrophobic, use a watering can or hose and apply a small amount of water to the surface of the soil.
+To test for water repellent soil, use a watering can or hose and apply a small amount of water to the surface of the soil.
 Is it immediately absorbed, or does it pool and run off?
-If it’s the latter, then your soil is hydrophobic.
+If it's the latter, then your soil is hydrophobic.
 The same test can be applied to potted plants – a lot of gardeners believe their potting mix is absorbing water well because water runs through the drainage holes soon after watering.
 However, what may be missed is that the water pools on top and then simply runs down the side of the pot, giving the impression that the plant has been well watered.

 How to Fix Water-Repellent/Hydrophobic Soils

 To help break up the waxy layer, you will need to use a wetting agent or soil wetter.
 They are available in liquid or granular forms and act like a detergent to break up the waxy coating.
-Try Yates Waterwise Soil Wetter Concentrate, Yates Waterwise Hose-On Soil Wetter or Yates Waterwise Soil Wetter for Lawns, Gardens & Pots.
+They also lower the surface tension of the water molecules, allowing water to better penetrate the soil and get to where it's needed most — plant roots!

 Yates Waterwise Soil Wetter Concentrate and Yates Waterwise Hose-On Soil Wetter contains added seaweed and trace elements, and soil conditioners to help promote healthy growth and improve soil fertility.

 Yates Waterwise Soil Wetter for Lawns, Gardens & Pots is rich in coconut fibre and helps hold moisture in the root zone for longer.
 A 30 L bag will treat up to 480 m2 of lawns and gardens.
-For potted plants, spread 3 teaspoons of the mix over the top of a 30 cm diameter pot and mix it gently into the potting mix.
-For different sized pots, apply 1 teaspoon for a 20 cm diameter pot or 4 teaspoons for a 40 cm diameter pot.
+For potted plants, spread three teaspoons of the mix over the top of a 30 cm diameter pot and mix it gently into the potting mix.
+For different sized pots, apply one teaspoon for a 20 cm diameter pot or four teaspoons for a 40 cm diameter pot.

 How to Prevent Water-Repellent/Hydrophobic Soils

 Water repellent soil isn’t just limited to garden beds and pot plants.
-Lawns can become hydrophobic too.
+Lawns can become hydrophobic and develop dry patches.
 If you have already ruled out issues with pests and diseases, then test the soil to see if its hydrophobic (see How to test if the soil is hydrophobic) and if required, treat with Yates Waterwise Soil Wetter Concentrate.
 For a convenient way to apply over a large area, use Yates Waterwise Hose-On Soil Wetter.

 More great tips:

-- Regularly mix rich sources of organic matter, such as Yates Dynamic Lifter Soil Improver & Plant Fertiliser, into the soil.
+- Regularly mix rich sources of organic material, such as Yates Dynamic Lifter Soil Improver & Plant Fertiliser, into the soil.
 Increased levels of soil organic matter improve moisture retention.

 - Small to medium sized pots can be thoroughly saturated by ‘dunking’ them in a bucket of water.
-Submerge the pot in water (the pot must have drainage holes) and leave for 15-30 minutes.
+Submerge the pot in water (the pot must have drainage holes) and leave for 15-30 minutes or until the bubbling stops.
 This allows the root zone to become thoroughly moist.